 So how do post-millennials feel about legal weed coming to Canada in 2018?
-By the time most of them are 18, they'll be able to buy it in a store with a simple flash of an ID.
-No stories of sleep loss or appetite problems required.
+By the time most of them are 18, they'll be able to buy it in a store with a simple flash of ID.
+No stories of sleep loss, appetite problems or "general achiness" required.

 As long as we're still looking to teens to decide what's cool, we asked a bunch of them whether they give a shit about legalization.